North Little Rock Community Gardens Summer 2022

 RESOURCES FOR FUNDED GARDENS

-Community Garden Managers and interested gardeners meet on the fourth (4th) Wednesday of every month at 5:00 PM at NLR Neighborhood Services (3427 N Magnolia St).
-This is a meeting to share successes, challenges, resources, ask questions and connect with the NLR gardening community.
+Community garden managers and interested gardeners meet on the fourth (4th) Wednesday of the month, January-October, and the third (3rd) Wednesday in November.
+Meetings start at 5:00 p.m. at NLR Neighborhood Services (3427 N Magnolia St).
+There is no meeting in December.
+This is a meeting to share successes, challenges, resources, ask questions, and connect with the NLR gardening community.
+Anyone interested in the program is encouraged to attend.

 COMMUNITY GARDEN ADVISORY COMMITTEE